spikedoanz/spikedoanz.github.io/content/on-llm-agents.md

    sampling engine, like verifiers, to collect proof statements from the llm. both of these are already implemented, so can just be reused.

-3. you get the proof statement from the llm, run whatever humiliation ritual the compilers need from you to get it verified, and then parse the results into a reward for the llm. rejected means no reward, compiled means full reward. __this is the load bearing step__.
+3. you get the proof statement from the llm, run whatever kafkaesque torment chamber the compilers need from you to get it verified, and then parse the results into a reward for the llm. rejected means no reward, compiled means full reward. __this is the load bearing step__.

 4. if you want to do multi turn, you'll need to pass the compiler feedback into the llm context, and ask for another proof attempt. this step is mandatory